marianafbarboza/ecommerce-sql-analysis/insights/findings.md

 ## Customer Behavior

 - A portion of customers makes more than one purchase, indicating recurring behavior.
-- This suggests potential for retention strategies and customer lifetime value growth.
+- This suggests opportunities for retention strategies and increasing customer lifetime value.

 ---

 ## Customer Segmentation

 - Only 1.27% of customers are considered high-value (total spend > R$1000).
+- These customers account for 12.17% of total revenue.
-- These customers represent a small but important segment of the business.
+- This indicates a strategically important customer segment with a higher financial impact.
+- Revenue is not highly concentrated, suggesting a relatively well-distributed customer base.

 ---